 If, on the other hand, these four men were actually offspring of Mary and her husband Joseph as other passages seem to indicate then yes, Jesus had brothers and a sister or two.
-Matthew 13:55 seems to indicate a need to identify who Jesus is.
+Matthew 13:55 seems to indicate a need to identify who our Savior is.
 It would not seem very logical for someone to question the identity of cousins to substantiate someone's identification.
-When Jesus bestowed upon John the responsibility of caring for his mother, could he have been his cousin too?
+When the Lord bestowed upon John the responsibility of caring for his mother, could he have been his cousin too?
 If so, they were a very closely associated family (see John 19:26).

 If Salome and James were with their mother, and their mother Mary was in fact Mary the aunt of Jesus, they could technically be his brothers and sisters.